letsencrypt/website/certificates.md

 # Root Certificates

-Our roots are kept safely offline, we issue end-entity certificates to subscribers from the intermediates in the next section.
+Our roots are kept safely offline.
+We issue end-entity certificates to subscribers from the intermediates in the next section.

 * Active
   * [ISRG Root X1 (self-signed)](/certs/isrgrootx1.pem.txt)